Twistbioscience/TLV-frontend-task/README.md

 ### Requirements

-- Users should be able to upload new files
+- Users should be able to upload new files (1 at a time)
 - Users should be able to list uploaded files
 - Users should be able to view a single file